Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Problem Setup

 \subsection{Disparity measures}

-In this paper, we focus on assessing the disparity in the decision $\hY$ with respect to the protected attribute $A$.
-There exist a myriad of disparity measures in the literature (\cref{sec: literature}), and the appropriate disparity measure may have to vary depending on the context.
-Thus it is impossible to present all disparity measures.
-In this paper, we focus on so-called \textit{observational group disparity measures}, which are widely used in the fair machine learning literature \citep{corbett2018measure,berk2018fairness} These disparity measures are often formalized as some measure of classification error, and, if we were given observations of true class labels, they could be computed from a $2 \times 2\times\abs{\mathcal A}$ within-class confusion matrix of the decision and true outcome.
+In this paper, we focus on assessing the disparity in the decision $\hY$ with respect to the protected attribute $A$, as well as possibly with respect to true outcome labels $Y$.
+We illustrate our method with widely-used disparity measures that are a measure of class-conditional classification error, and, if we were given observations of true class labels, they could be computed from a $2 \times 2\times\abs{\mathcal A}$ within-class confusion matrix of the decision and true outcome.